-The Northern Ireland Social Care Council (Social Care Council) is a non-departmental public body (NDPB).
-The Board's Chair is directly accountable to the Minister of Health.
-The Board is made up of a Chair and 12 non-executive members.
+The Northern Ireland Social Care Council (the Social Care Council) is a non-departmental public body (NDPB).
+The Board’s Chair is directly accountable to the Minister of Health.
+The Board is made up of a Chair and 8 non-executive members.
 The members represent a wide range of interests in the field of social care.

 Board Membership is split equally between:

-Agendas and papers for Board meetings will be published on the website one week before the meeting is due to take place.
-Minutes from Board meetings will be published on the website one week after they are approved by the Board.
-If you require access to previous Board papers email: businesssupport@niscc.hscni.net
+The agenda for upcoming Board meetings and approved minutes for the previous 12 months are published here on the website.
+Agendas for Board meetings are available one week before the meeting is due to take place.
+Minutes from Board meetings are available one week after they are approved by the Board.
+Contact our Business Support Team if you require copies of earlier minutes/agendas email: businesssupport@niscc.hscni.net.

 Northern Ireland Social Care Council Board Members